 - A working knowledge of ac three-phase electrical circuits, trigonometry, basic calculus, complex numbers, and phasor concepts.

-- Any electric machinery book of your choosing that covers transformers, synchronous generators, and induction motors.
+- Electric machinery that covers transformers, synchronous generators, and induction motors

 - Power systems that cover symmetrical components, fault analysis, and power system stability and control